darkrenaissance/darkfi/doc/src/arch/wallet.md

   * User input should remain as consistent and predictable as possible.
 * Installation free: run out of the box for new installs, not requiring root system access.
+* Responsive design across desktop and mobile devices with minimal specific code or changes required.
+Ideally none at all.
+* First class CLI support with access to all functionality existing in the UI.
+  * Possibly there is a way of transforming the UI schema specced by addons into a command line interface.

 See also the [Blender Human Interface Guidelines: Paradigms](https://developer.blender.org/docs/features/interface/human_interface_guidelines/paradigms/).

+## Roadmap

+1. Simple `drk` CLI tool with basic core apps working.
+We want to ship so this is the only core prerequisite to start.
+2. We can add WASM addons with the basic framework after.
+Then migrate core apps such as money or DAO to this.
+3. Add modules subsystem.
+4. Construct the UI.
+  1. Create the overall framework of resizable 'editors' and define the terminology.
+  2. Add in the scripting functionality for the UI.
+  3. Ensure cross-platform support and clean architecture.
+  4. Iterate on finer UI design specifics.
+  5. Allow customization of UI such as colors and style (optional).

+Steps 3 and 4 can be done in parallel.